Piyushmudgal/Graph-GUI/README.md

 # Graph-GUI
 Graphical Interface for creation of graph data structures

-Run the GraphGUI file
+Run the GraphGUI file./n
-Node Creation and Edge Creation on mouse click.
-Edges and Nodes get Highlighted on mouse click.
+Node Creation and Edge Creation on mouse click./n Edges and Nodes get Highlighted on mouse click.
 Press 'd' to delete selected Node/Edge.
 Press 'b' to start BFS.